isaiahsaclayan/S25-38/docs/gui.md

+## GUI General Sequence of Operations
+The GUI is expected to be operated in a specific sequence for the first start of the program.
+The underlying processes depend on this order for proper function.

+1. Setting Import File
+2. Setting Conversion Settings
+3. Setting Printer Parameters
+4. Setting Export Destination
+5. Start Conversion Process.

+So, all the buttons except the Select Import File button are disabled until the proper preceding action is completed.
+After an action is completed, the button for the next action will be made available.

+After a full sequence is completed, the program has checks to account for actions that would be considered out of order.

 # guiRoot.py
 Contains the definition of a GuiRoot() object which defines a root TKinter object along with other TKinter frame objects that encapsulate sub menus
 <br><br>